Learn why backlighting with Light Tape is the way to go, and how we are different than LEDs.

 Once your dimensions are verified, we cut the Light Tape®, roll it up, and ship it via UPS—no need for crates or cargo shipping.

 There are essentially three main options for LED backlighting.
-The first is small squares, typically around 12 inches in size, with LEDs positioned around the edges.
+The first is small squares, typically around 12″ x 12″ in size, with LEDs positioned around the edges.
 Another option includes larger acrylic panels with perimeter LEDs.
 The third choice involves rolls of material embedded with spaced-apart LEDs.

-An example of the square LED option is SLABlite, which offers 12-inch plastic squares with edge-mounted LEDs.
-These modular squares are assembled to illuminate specific areas.
-However, when used to backlight larger surfaces, such as countertops, differences in light intensity and visible dot patterns can become apparent, as seen in images on their website.
+Let’s start with some of the companies offering the 12″ x 12″ square LED options.
+They can be cut on site and are assembled to illuminate specific areas.
+However, when used to backlight larger surfaces, such as countertops, differences in light intensity and visible dot patterns can become apparent.
 Covering irregularly shaped surfaces with these squares often results in uneven illumination, as odd shapes distribute light differently.
-Installation involves numerous connection points, reportedly complicating both installation and maintenance.
+Installation involves numerous connection points, complicating both installation and maintenance.
 While initial material costs per square foot may seem economical, these savings are often negated by installation expenses.

 Other companies typically offer two main products for backlighting surfaces: edgelit LED acrylic panels or flexible LED sheets.
 Edgelit panels are suitable for retail and commercial environments with ample natural light, offering a balance between brightness and space efficiency.
 In contrast, flexible LED sheets provide intense illumination for environments competing against natural light but may be less practical for residential settings, where excessive brightness is unnecessary.
 These products often ship as large panels via freight, requiring ample space for installation to ensure even lighting and manage heat production.
 Edgelit panels may struggle with wide surfaces or areas with cutouts, as LED light dots can be visible through highly translucent materials.
 However, for less transparent surfaces, these panels may present a more suitable option